Fabeline/mountmaster/README.md

 ## Changelog

 ### ver 1.5.0
+- Added support for filtering by expansions
-- Seperated the user interface into tabs
+- Separeted the user interface into tabs
-- You can now set a keybind or action button/macro for several different mount summons
+- You can now set a keybind or action button for several different mount summons
     - Summon normal mount (flying if able)
     - Summon aquatic mount
     - Summon repair mount
     - Summon auction house mount
     - Summon mailbox mount

-### ver 1.4.1
-- Added support for filtering by expansions
+- Added the ability to choose if keybinds should be character specific

 ### ver 1.4.0
 - Added new mounts for patch 11.5.0